 RE1.12: Fig4: In the Horizontal displacement plots, one vertical tick/gridline represents a step of 1,25.
 This seems unusual and can be easily mistaken.
 I suggest using 1mm or 2.5mm as a tick size.

-The minor tick size has been changed to 2.5 mm as per the suggestion and can be seen in RE1.10 above.
+Thank you for this suggestion.
+The minor tick size has been changed to 2.5 mm, as shown in RE1.10 above.

 RE1.13: I would like to see the following as a supplementary material: A video of the CINE images of a full flexion at similar speed to the actual knee motion.
 Followed by a second full flexion, now with the segmentation overlays as in fig 3 and indication of estimated centroid positions.
 One subject is sufficient.

+It is our pleasure to provide the requested videos ( provided in the supplementary section).
+The following sentence has been added on Page 8: “Videos demonstrating the complete CINE image sequence at physiological speed and the semi-automated tracking results with centroid positions are available in the Supplementary materials section.”

+Reviewer 2

-Please find attached the requested videos in the supplementary section.
-The following setence has been added on Page 8: “ “ RE2.1 The knee joint also includes the patella (or kneecap), the movement of which can be abnormal in some diseases or after injuries.
+RE2.1 The knee joint also includes the patella (or kneecap), the movement of which can be abnormal in some diseases or after injuries.
 Why was the patella, which is well delineated in the sagittal images, not included?
 Would there be more problems here?

-We thank the reviewer for this important question.
+Thank you for this important question.
 We initially considered including the patella in our analysis.
-However, the patella presented two significant challenges: First, during edge detection, the patella produced inconsistent and fragmented boundaries due to its smaller size and variable contrast with surrounding tissues, resulting in less reliable feature extraction compared to the tibia and femur.
+However, the patella presented two significant challenges: first, during edge detection, the patella produced inconsistent and fragmented boundaries due to its smaller size and variable contrast with surrounding tissues, resulting in less reliable feature extraction compared to the tibia and femur.
 Second, the patella undergoes significant through-plane movement during knee flexion-extension, making it incompatible with our 2D rigid-body tracking approach that was optimized for the predominantly in-plane motion of the tibia and femur.

-The following sentence is included in the added paragraph in the Discussion section on Page 12: so led us to exclude the patella from our analysis despite its visibility in the sagittal images, as it undergoes significant through-plane motion during flexion-extension that is incompatible with our 2D tracking approach.“
+The following sentence has been included in the Discussion section on Page 12: “Due to this limitation, the patella was also excluded from our analysis despite its visibility in the sagittal images, as it undergoes significant through-plane motion during knee flexion and extension that is incompatible with our 2D tracking approach.”

 RE2.2 The range of motion during flexion in the knee joint in the closed MRI unit with relatively small bore (3T Siemens Prisma) is limited depending on the length of the lower leg.
 It should be pointed out in the paper that full-range examinations are only possible on open MRI systems, on which the proposed methods should also work.

-We thank the reviewer for highlighting this important limitation.
-Our method is indeed constrained by the range of motion achievable in closed-bore systems, and open-bore systems would allow for full-range examinations.
+Thank you for highlighting this important point.
+As correctly noted by the Reviewer, our method is indeed constrained by the knee range of motion achievable in closed-bore MRI systems, and open-bore systems would allow for full-range examinations.
 Since our edge-based tracking operates on 2D sagittal plane images, the method should be directly transferable to open-bore systems.
 We have added the following text to the Discussion section on Page 12:

-“One limitation of the acquired data is the restricted range of motion inherent to closed-bore MRI systems.
-Our participants achieved knee flexion between 30-46 degrees, which limits assessment of deep flexion patterns.
-Open-bore MRI systems could provide substantially larger range of motion for more comprehensive kinematic analysis [42].
-Since our method tracks bone edges in a single sagittal plane, it should be applicable to open-bore systems provided the knee motion remains constrained to this plane
+“Furthermore, the knee range of motion achievable in closed-bore MRI systems is limited by the bore diameter and the length of the lower leg, precluding the assessment of deep/full knee flexion.
+In the current study, the bore diameter was 60 cm and the lower leg of the participant ranged from XX-YY cm, allowing for knee flexion angles between 30° and 46°.
+Open-bore MRI systems would be better suited to perform full knee range of motion examinations [42], on which the methods presented in this report should also work.”